sagecodes/intro-web-scraping/README.md

 - Install Python and run this scraper locally
 - Scrape a different site
-- Visiualise your data better using [matplotlib](https://matplotlib.org/)
+- Visiualise your data better using more features of [matplotlib](https://matplotlib.org/)
 - Save your data to a file or database
-- Sentiment analysis on headlines like Google news
+- Sentiment analysis on real headlines
+- Scrape all pages that are linked together

 # Keep Learning

 - [Free Data Science Prep](https://www.galvanize.com/data-science-prep)

 - Checkout [Scrapy](https://scrapy.org/).
 Another python module foring doing web scraping.